A menacing game of chess

 Spencer Tracy and Robert Ryan as the principals are both superb.
 They face off and come to the inevitable Western showdown with courage, strength and skill, though in this showdown gunmanship is beaten by technological innovation.
 Tracy and Ryan do not waste time with acting tricks or facial contortions; they simply are John Macreedy and Reno Smith.
 With Lee Marvin and Ernest Borgnine as Ryan’s low-life heavies and Water Brennan as the soured Doc, the support acting is also magnificent.

 The hotel lobby: it's a play

-John Sturges was a man’s director of action films (The Magnificent Seven, The Great Escape and so on) yet here he handles a tense psychodrama with great skill.
+John Sturges was a man’s director of action films (The Magnificent Seven, The Great Escape, Gunfight at the OK Corral and so on) yet here he handles a tense psychodrama with great skill.
 Much of the talking takes place in the hotel lobby, like a play.
 The characters do a lot of standing still and plotting, then one moves to another part of town.
 It reminds you of a chess game.

 It was actually based on a story, Bad Day at Hondo, by Howard Breslin

 It was a ‘big’ film, a CinemaScope MGM star vehicle, yet in its B-movie title, the ‘da-da’ André Previn music over the rushing train and the titles, its shortness (81 minutes) and its small cast it also seems like a minor Western.
 Sturges and Mellor use the CinemaScope to emphasize the isolation (and creepiness) of the town and characters, the emptiness and loneliness.
 Macreedy is also lonely and lost.
 He too is changed by these 24 hours in Black Rock.
 It could almost be a late Budd Boetticher Western.